Judiciary of Germany: Lay judges

-Lay judges have historically been predominantly middle-aged men from middle-class backgrounds.
+Lay judges have historically been predominantly middle-aged men from middle-class backgrounds; more recently, the share of male and female judges was about the same.
 A study conducted in 1969 found that, of the lay judges in its sample, approximately 25% were civil service employees, compared to only about 12% from blue-collar backgrounds.
-A study published in 2009 put the proportions at 27% civil service employees versus 8% of the general population, and noted the relatively high numbers of housewives, the relatively low number of private sector employees, and the relative old age of lay judges.
+A study published in 2009 put the proportions at 27% civil service employees versus 8% of the general population and noted the relatively high numbers of housewives, the relatively low number of private sector employees, and the relative old age of lay judges.

 Prosecutors

 Public prosecutors, who earn as much as judges, are nonetheless simple ordinary servants lacking the independence of the Bench.

-It is to be noted that the switching between prosecutorial office and the bench is not only accepted but encouraged so as to allow for the greatest amount of experience.
+The switching between prosecutorial office and the bench is not only accepted but encouraged so as to allow for the greatest amount of experience.

 Attorneys

 A lawyer can only qualify as a defense attorney if they fulfill/possess the so-called Befähigung zum Richteramt.
 This translates literally as "aptitude to be a judge"; however, the basic meaning is to have successfully completed a study of law at roughly a master's degree level, being finally examined by the state itself (Staatsexamen), and to have served for two years as an associate to different lawyers from each of their most popular occupations (attorney, judge, administrative official, etc.; this is called the Referendariat).
 However, to actually become a judge, besides the Befähigung zum Richteramt the expectations include outstanding results in the respective exams, which is not expected for attorneys (but, roughly, is expected for prosecutors and administrative officials).

 Defense attorneys are grouped into divisions of their local or state bar associations in which membership is mandatory.